aengusb/aengusb.github.io/_pages/research.md

 Peer Reviewed:

 * *A non-partisan legislative chamber: The influence of the Canadian Senate*, Party Politics (Forthcoming)
-* *Unveiling: The Electoral Consequences of an Exogenous Mid-Campaign Court Ruling*, Journal of Politics (Conditional accpetance)
+* *Unveiling: The Electoral Consequences of an Exogenous Mid-Campaign Court Ruling*, Journal of Politics (Conditional acceptance)

 My work on social media and digital democracy has been published in a series of reports: